HoangDang04/Conway-Game-of-Life-Demoscene/README.md

 # Tiny Tapeout Demoscene – Conway’s Game of Life

 This project implements a **Conway’s Game of Life demoscene** on a Tiny Tapeout ASIC.
-The design uses VGA output to visualize evolving patterns seeded with **University of Waterloo-themed pixel art** and optionally produces PWM audio output.
+The design uses VGA output to visualize evolving patterns seeded with **University of Waterloo-themed pixel art**.

->  Thank you to [Tiny Tapeout](https://tinytapeout.com) for providing the framework that makes this project possible and John Long as an instructor of the course 298A.
+>  Thank you to [Tiny Tapeout](https://tinytapeout.com) for providing the framework to makes this project possible and professor John Long.

 # Author: Hoang Dang, Adam Spyridakis
+---

+## Project Outline

+- **Concept**: Conway's Game of Life.
+- **Rules**:
+  - A cellular automaton where each cell has two states: alive or dead.
+  - The next state of a cell depends on the current state of its 8 neighbouring cells.
+  - Alive cell with **2 or 3 alive neighbors → stays alive**
+  - Alive cell with **0–1 or 4–8 dead neighbors → dies**
+  - Dead cell with **3 alive neighbors → becomes alive**
+  - Dead cell with **0–2 or 4–8 dead neighbors → stays dead**
+  - The grid is 8x8, so the border of the grid is considered dead.
+- **Cells**: Represented as a square block of pixels.
+- **Initial State**:
+  - Seeded with University of Waterloo pixel art.
+  - Limited by the chip area, so our grid is 8x8.
+Managed to draw UW using cells available.
+- **Output**:
+  - VGA for visuals.
+- **Testing**:
+  - Tiny Tapeout provides an emulator (https://vga-playground.com/) to validate designs before fabrication.
+  - Go to the VGAPlayground branch.
+Copy the project.v verilog code onto the website to view the demoscene.
+  - To test the VGA Synchronization module we have used cocotb testing framework.
+Go to the test README for more information.

 ---

 ## Clock Speed

 The clock speed depends on the TinyVGA specifications, which specify a **pixel request frequency of 25.175 MHz**.